Our2020View/Our2020View.github.io/morepower.md

 The plan to get 12 volt and 120 volt household power to the front end of the table has evolved over the last while.
 Originally I was going to just install another 120 volt receptacle in a mirrored location to the Winnebago one, and install some USB power buttons in the bottom of the cabinetry similar to the current design.
 When it became clear that it was going to be more work than I wanted to do to get 12 volt power to the front end of the dinette cabinets, I came up with the idea to get one of those 120 volt receptacles with the built in USB ports.
 The down side to this decision would be that I’d need shore power, or the inverter on, to get USB power from that outlet.
 Not ideal, but I moved ahead with researching how all of that would play out.

 The key to adding another 120 volt receptacle to the bench area is to splice into the wiring for the current plug.
-That wiring is stored behind the protective cover box at the left hand end of the 24J side bench storage:
+That wiring is stored behind a protective cover box at the left hand end of the 24J side bench storage:

 <img src="/assets/webmorepower4.jpg"/>